SEO audits are the single best way to figure out why you’re not getting SEO results.

 Step 2: Keyword Analysis

-Goal: to determine whether the current keyword targeting strategy is worth it.
-And, to find untapped keywords that could result in “easy” wins.
+Goal: To determine whether the current keyword targeting strategy is worth it.
+And, to find and fix untapped keywords that could result in “easy” wins.

 You need to reexamine your current set of keywords before jumping head first into your audit.